duncaneddy/brahe/README.md

 # Brahe
 Brahe is a modern satellite dynamics library for research and engineering applications.
-It is designed to be easy-to-learn, high-performance, and ready for use in production applications.
+It is designed to be easy-to-learn, high-performance, and quick-to-deploy.
 The north-star of the development is enabling users to solve meaningful problems and answer questions quickly, easily, and correctly.

 The key features of the library are: